bdeweygit/wand-detector-swift/README.md

-# WandDetector
+# Wand Detector

-A description of this package.
+A chromatic object detector with automatic calibration.
+Intended for real-time tracking of a color wand (ball-on-stick).